Highlights of the Continuing Journey of Past Circle of Life Winners

 Suncoast PACE (Program of All-inclusive Care for the Elderly) provides comprehensive health care and support services to Pinellas County seniors with chronic health conditions.
 The program, which helps its enrollees remain in as independent as possible, opened a state-of-the art day care and medical clinic in 2013.

 EPIC (Empath Partners in Care) was formed in 2016 as the merger between the AIDS Service Association of Pinellas, Inc. (ASAP) and Francis House in Tampa bringing more than 60 years of combined HIV services.
 EPIC provides support for those infected and affected by HIV/AIDS and provides free HIV and STD testing.
-Additionally EPIC offers case management, education, testing, counseling and a food and personal needs pantry.
-ASAP’s dedicated staff is available for education and testing in numerous locations throughout the Tampa Bay area.
-Through a recent partnership with the Pinellas Care Clinic, ASAP is bringing the first HIV medical home to the Tampa Bay area called Home 3050.This medical home will bring expert medical care, social support services and pharmacy services under one roof.
+Additionally EPIC offers case management, education, counseling, a food and personal needs pantries.
+EPIC, through a partnership with the Pinellas Care Clinic, provides services through an HIV medical home called Home 3050.This medical home offers expert medical care, social support services and pharmacy services under one roof.
 Day center services in Tampa and St. Petersburg include daily meals, specialized counseling and more.

 Award impact: Empath Health was honored and, at the same time, challenged by the Circle of Life Award.
 The award has become a reminder – stressing the importance of not being insular, choosing instead to study how hospitals, physicians, communities and individuals view end-of-life care, constantly seeking ways to better serve patients and families.
 The leadership of community hospitals expressed pride in their partnership with Suncoast – a partnership focused on joint service to members of the community.